What’s an Ambassador?

 When we take a team of high school kids to Nepal we are asking them to be excellent role models and show how US citizens can be kind, thoughtful people who are interested in learning about cultures, traditions, and the people who live in places very different from Bainbridge Island.
 They are Ambassadors from the US.

 Ambassadors will quickly discover that Nepal is unlike anywhere in the world.
 Our purpose is to provide a thought provoking and safe journey to Nepal, where they will experience life of the Nepalese people in its true form.
 We work on projects that make a real difference for people who live their lives much like they have for hundreds of years.
 We don’t go there to impose our standard of living on them; we go to improve their lives by providing them with a safe place to educate their children or improve some other piece of critical infrastructure that they otherwise would not be able to do themselves.
 As an Ambassador with BI-K, you will have the opportunity to travel, to see new things, to work hard, and to meet some amazing people.
 You will gain a perspective on where you fit in the world and how you can affect change.

 What Will The Ambassadors Do?

-You can get a really good idea of what the trips are like day-by-day by reading the trip logs.
-Be aware that each year is likely to be slightly different but you can get a really good idea of what the trip is like.
+You can get a really good idea of what the 2017 trip was like day-by-day by reading the trip log.